 Development costs are capitalized in accordance with the accounting policy described in notes 7.6.7.5. and 7.6.7.10.
 Initial capitalization of costs is based on management's judgment that economic profitability and technological feasibility are confirmed, usually when a product or technology has reached a certain maturity level in product life cycle model used by the Group.
-In determining the amounts to be capitalized, management makes assumptions regarding the expected future cash generation of a project and the expected period of benefits.
-As of December 31, 2022, the carrying amount of capitalized development costs was \$1,060 million (2021: \$969 million).
+In determining the projects to be capitalized, management makes assumptions regarding the expected future cash generation of the project and the expected period of benefits.
+As of December 31, 2023, the carrying amount of capitalized development costs was \$1,098 million (2022: \$1,060 million).
 Refer to Note 7.6.12 for disclosure of amounts capitalized, amortized and impaired during the period.